Zohvek/personal-site/app/data/about.md

 #### Intro
 Hi.
-I'm Ryan, a software engineer living in Jefferson City, Mo who enjoys building things that live on the internet and on your desktop.
-I have 6 years experience as a software engineer and software engineering team lead.
+I'm Ryan, a software engineer living in Jefferson City Missouri, who enjoys building things that live on the internet and on your desktop.
+I have 6 years experience as a software engineer and 2 years as an software engineering team lead.
 I'm a hands-on technical leader who has built software products from the ground up, run engineering teams, and provided guidance at the director level.

 <br><br>
 #### Currently